Skip to Content

 Woman walking into Beatles Love show in Mirage Las Vegas

-For anyone who isn’t in Las Vegas to party, we very highly recommend you watch at least one show.
-Cirque Du Soleil is the legendary entertainment company permanently based in Las Vegas and they have 6 very different shows on offer.
+Cirque Du Soleil is the legendary entertainment company permanently based in Vegas, and they have 6 very different shows on offer.
+We saw “O” at Bellagio and it was fantastic.

 • Cirque Du Soleil